jaymar0caranguian/BOOKLORE-LMS/README.md

 ## Overview

 Booklore is a powerful Library Management System crafted to simplify and optimize the management of books, users, and various library-related activities.
-Whether you're a Super Admin, Librarian, or Student, Booklore offers tailored features to meet your specific needs.
+Whether you're a Super Admin, Librarian, Student, and Faculty, Booklore offers tailored features to meet your specific needs.

 ### Features